 Studies on Deficiency vs. Growth Needs

 Maslow’s hierarchy of needs is used in personal development courses, business seminars, and basic psychology classes.
-But this pyramid doesn’t just apply to adults who want to grow and learn.
-By understanding the impact of deficiency needs, teachers can help their students learn more efficiently.
-If a child is lacking safety, a sense of belonging, or basic needs, they may not be able to learn as well as children who are more fulfilled.
+But this pyramid doesn’t apply to adults wanting to grow and learn.
+Teachers can help their students learn more efficiently by understanding the impact of deficiency needs.
+If a child lacks safety, a sense of belonging, or basic needs, they may not be able to learn as well as children who are more fulfilled.

 Data backs this up.
-For example, a study from 2012 looked at childrens’ deficiency needs and compared it to their performance in school.
-They came to the conclusion that if a child had yet to fulfill their deficiency needs, they were less likely to excel.
+For example, a study from 2012 looked at children’s deficiency needs and compared it to their performance in school.
+They concluded they were less likely to excel if a child had failed to fulfill their deficiency needs.

 What needs had the biggest impact?
 Health and dental care.
-If a child cannot satisfy the basic physiological needs on Maslow’s Hierarchy of Needs, they may not be in the right headspace to learn and grow.
+If a child cannot satisfy the basic physiological needs in Maslow's Hierarchy of Needs, they may not be in the right headspace to learn and grow.
 Many argue that this is why children from lower-income households may fall short at school.
 It’s not because they’re not smart.
 It’s because their needs are not being met at home.
 Others argue that this is why school lunches should be free.
 By investing in children both in and out of school, we could help our children succeed and set all of us up for a better future.

 Maslow's Hierarchy of Needs Are Flexible But Important to Remember